 “Added to this, companies and managers need to give something back to the consumer to engage and maintain customer/employee satisfaction and loyalty.

 “The retail environment is generally quite good at innovating and one of the most recent and successful trends around engagement has been with Click & Collect.”

 Click & Collect is now the third most popular digital service in the UK and shoppers are enthusiastic about its flexibility whilst retailers are keen to simplify the customer’s overall purchasing journey using technology as the mechanism.
 In a 2016 survey, high street bank, Barclays claimed that Click & Collect volumes were anticipated to rise from 26.1% to 35% by 2018.

 Also, Apple Pay and Android Pay have started to make in-roads into the payments market and these companies are actively engaging their customer base to utilise their mobile devices for all and every payment they make.
 These companies are involved in recruiting retailers to their payment services solutions so that customers can both purchase and pay through their mobile devices.

-High value contactless is also strengthening the case for mobile over traditional plastic as the payment value can be increased for customers purchasing through a mobile wallet as due diligence and validation of the customer has already taken place through the sign-up process of enabling their mobile payment solution.
+High value contactless is also strengthening the case for mobile over traditional plastic as the payment value can be increased for customers purchasing through a mobile wallet as due diligence and validation of the customer have already taken place through the sign-up process of enabling their mobile payment solution.
 And as retailers continually look to engage their customers the growth of loyalty programmes intrinsically linked to mobile payment platforms will increase.
 The likes of Apple and Samsung would like nothing more than for us to keep our wallets in our pockets and carry out the complete transaction – payment and loyalty – with one device.